AlonsoAliaga/QualityArmory/README.md

 # QualityArmory
 A quality gun plugin similar to CrackShot.

+## New developer for QualityArmory! ⚠
+Project has been officially took over by Lorenzo0111, you can find the new releases in [this link](https://github.com/ZombieStriker/QualityArmory)!\
+**This repo will no longer receive updates.
+Thanks everyone** ^^

 ## For Developers
 ### Maven
 To add QA to your project using maven, copy the following into the POM.xml.